brightbox/docs.brightbox.com/content/guides/cli/load-balancers.md

 All these options can be set at creation time too.

 ### Health Checks

 By default, the cli will set up a health check based on your first listener.
-So if your first listener tcp port `25` (SMTP), then the health check will be a tcp connect to port `25` on your back end servers.
+So if your first listener is `tcp` port `25` (SMTP), then the health check will be a tcp connect to port `25` on your back end servers.

-If your first listener is a http listener than the health check will be a HTTP request expecting a `HTTP 200` response.
+If your first listener is a `http` listener than the health check will be a HTTP request expecting a `HTTP 200` response.

 You can, of course, specify your own health checks.